-Approximately one out of every 5 units (20%) of the County's housing stock was built prior to 1970 (Table 9) 19.
-Older units comprise the majority (62.8% of units built prior to 1990) of the housing stock in Rural Areas.
-This is reflective of the county's efforts to focus residential construction in the Development Areas20 (Figure 5).
+Approximately one out of every 5 units (20%) of the County's housing stock was built prior to 1970 (Table 9).
+Older units comprise the majority (54% of units built prior to 1980) of the housing stock in Rural Areas, especially in the Town of Scottsville, where 85% of the housing stock was built prior to 1970.
+This is reflective of the county's efforts to focus residential construction in the Development Areas (Figure 5).